 We have an organ donation committee that fully supports organ and tissue donation.
 We carry out kidney and pancreas transplants.
 We also work closely with the Tissue Service and with Moorfields Eye Hospital to retrieve corneas (the protective transparent layer at the front of the eye) for use in cornea transplants.

-We have transplant co-ordinators and a dedicated end-of-life-care team who can help to answer any of your questions.
+We have specialist nurses for organ donation and a dedicated end-of-life-care team who can help to answer any of your questions.

 The need for donors has never been greater.
 So why not sign up now and give the gift of life today?

 Tel: 0300 123 23 23

 More than 10,000 people in the UK need an organ transplant and every year over 900 people die while waiting for a transplant.